hyun31st/civ-ipriot-smiley/knowledge_and_evidence.md

          <br/>The Smiley class has WHITE, GREEN, RED, YELLOW and BLANK as class variables.
      2. What type of variables hold these colors?
 Are the values expected to change during the program's execution?
 Explain your answer.
         > Your answer here
-         <br/>They are class variable and constants which means that they shouldn't be changed because it's all upper case.
+         <br/>They are class attributes, variables and constants which means that they shouldn't be changed because it's all upper case.
      3. Add the color blue to the appropriate class using the appropriate format and values.
         > Your answer here
         > ![Sad Smiley Blinking](docs/JJ_attachments/add blue colour.png)